Reflecting Types

 Fields

-// list fields
+// list all fields

 List<ReflectoField> fields = type.fields().list();

-List<ReflectoField> declaredFields = type.declared().fields().list();
+List<ReflectoField> declaredFields = type.fields().declared().list();

 // find field

-ReflectoField field = type.fields().find("username").orElseThrow();
+ReflectoField field = type.fields().get("username");

 TargetField targetField = field.withTarget(user);